thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 11.3.
 Now let's make the habitat fall for the right reasons.
 To do that, we'll add more constraints on it.
 One constraint will make it subject to gravity, and another will keep it from passing through the planet surface like a ghost.

-Open Habitat.ts, then, in the constructor, locate where the existing Constrainable is being created, and replace it with the following:
+Open Habitat.ts, then, in the constructor, locate where the existing Constrainable is being created, and replace it with the following, adding commas as needed:

 	Constrainable.fromConstraints
 	([
-		new Constraint_Gravity(Coords.fromXY(0, .03)),
-		new Constraint_ContainInHemispace
+		Constraint_Gravity.fromAccelerationPerTick
 		(
-			new Hemispace
+			Coords.fromXY(0, .03)
+		),
+		Constraint_ContainInHemispace.fromHemispace
 		(
-				new Plane(new Coords(0, 1, 0), 250)
+			Hemispace.fromPlane
+			(
+				Plane.fromNormalAndDistanceFromOrigin
+				(
+					Coords.fromXY(0, 1), 250
 				)
 			)
-	]),
+		)
+	])

 (Now, "hemispace" is a fancy word, but it just means that half of all space that lies on one side of a given plane.
 In this case, the plane in question is the ground, and we're constraining the habitat so that it can only occupy the half of space that lies above the plane of the ground, that is, the sky.
 Actually, technically we're constraining it so that it can only occupy the half of space below a plane whose normal points downward into the ground, but that's semantics.)

 Every tick, the first new constraint will accelerate the habitat downward, and the second will prevent it from tunnelling into the surface of the planet.
+Unless it's currently being carried off by a raider, in which case the constraint that the raider puts on the habitat undoes the other constraints.

 11.4.
-Your spaceship should also not tunnel into the surface of the planet, at least not without consequences.
-For now, open Ship.ts, locate the existing Constrainable in its constructor, and replace it with the following:
+Just like the habitat, your spaceship should also not tunnel into the surface of the planet, at least not without consequences.
+For now, open Ship.ts, locate the existing Constrainable in its constructor, and replace it with the following, adjusting commas as needed:

 	Constrainable.fromConstraints
 	([
-		new Constraint_WrapToPlaceSizeXTrimY(),
-		new Constraint_ContainInHemispace
+		Constraint_WrapToPlaceSizeXTrimY.create(),
+		Constraint_ContainInHemispace.fromHemispace
 		(
-			new Hemispace
+			Hemispace.fromPlane
 			(
-				new Plane(new Coords(0, 1, 0), 250)
+				Plane.fromNormalAndDistanceFromOrigin
+				(
+					Coords.fromXY(0, 1), 250
 				)
 			)
-	]),
+		)
+	])

-The new constraint is exactly the same as the one for the habitat.
+The new constraint is exactly the same as the one for the habitat, and will have exactly the same effect, that is, keeping your ship from moving below the level of the ground.

 11.5.
-Since the new code makes use of the previously unreferenced classes Constraint_ContainInHemispace, Constraint_Gravity, and Hemispace, we'll need to add those references to the Imports.ts file:

-	import Constraint_ContainInHemispace = gf.Constraint_ContainInHemispace;
-	import Constraint_Gravity = gf.Constraint_Gravity;
-	import Hemispace = gf.Hemispace;

-And also to the Game.html file:

-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_ContainInHemispace.js"></script>
-	<script type="text/javascript" src="Framework/Source/Geometry/Constraints/Constraint_Gravity.js"></script>
-	<script type="text/javascript" src="Framework/Source/Geometry/Shapes/Hemispace.js"></script>

-11.6.
-Recompile and restart the game.
+Run the build script and refresh the browser.
 Let the raider grab the habitat and carry it up a short distance, then shoot the raider.
-The habitat will slowly fall back to the planet surface.
-Also, you shouldn't be able to fly your ship below the surface of the planet, although you can still smack into it as fast as you want with no consequences.
-One thing at a time.
+The habitat will fall back to the planet surface.
+Also, you will no longer be able to fly your ship below the surface of the planet, although you can still smack into it as fast as you want with no consequences.
+And there's no such thing as friction, so you'll keep your velocity, too, meaning you'll just sort of slide along the ground indefinitely, and you'll have to actually accelerate upward for a second before you can rise again.
+But we'll ignore those issues for now.
+One problem at a time.

 12. Adding Win and Lose Conditions